MoneySavingExpert.com homepage

 3. Your risk level

 Each insurer's price depends on the underwriters' assessment of your particular situation and the pricing model that dictates the type of customers the insurer wants to attract.
-See what affects your quote for more information.
+The type of car you drive also has an impact – we've full info in our Car insurance groups guide.
+For more, see What affects your insurance quote

-• The less you drive, the cheaper your insurance can be.
-Where possible, try to reduce your mileage.
-This may sound trite, but actually the real key is incorporating the extra insurance cost when you make long journeys, not just the cost of petrol compared to taking the bus or train (also read our Cheap trains guide).
+The less you drive, the cheaper your insurance can be, so where possible you should try to reduce your mileage.
+This may sound trite, but the real key is incorporating the extra insurance cost when you make long journeys, not just the cost of petrol compared to taking the bus or train (also read our Cheap trains guide).

 Anecdotally, though many simply get a quote for 10,000 miles a year, MoneySavers have reported that 5,000 is the best figure to use – though we haven't tested this.
 If you drive your vehicle on business, always declare this rather than just including the business miles as personal, or the policy may be void.

-• Another quick win is tweaking your job description (legitimately of course).
-An illustrator is often cheaper than an artist, an editor than a journalist, a PA than a secretary.
+Another quick win is tweaking your job description (legitimately of course).
+An illustrator is often cheaper than an artist, an editor than a journalist or a PA than a secretary.

 If it worked for you, share your success stories with our forum users.